gradle/gradle/design-docs/gradle-3.0.md

 Tooling api client no longer executes builds for Gradle versions older than 1.2.
 Tooling api client 2.x supports Gradle 1.0-m8 and later.

+- Deprecate support in build comparison and `GradleRunner` for versions older than 1.2
 - Update 'unsupported version' error message to mention 1.2 rather than 1.0-m8.
 - Remove `InternalConnectionBackedConsumerConnection` and `CompatibleIntrospector`.
-- Update documentation for tapi methods added from 1.0-m8 to 1.2, to indicate that these are now supported for all versions.
+- Update documentation for tooling api methods added from 1.0-m8 to 1.2, to indicate that these are now supported for all versions.
 - Remove special case handling of deprecation message from test fixtures.

 ### Test coverage